-In every big city, small town, suburban haven, and rural area can be found small businesses of all varieties.
+In every big city, small town, suburban haven, and rural area can be found small businesses of all varieties, from healthcare professionals, sustainable retailers, to financial services.
 They truly are the backbone of so many industries, filled with entrepreneurial spirits and big dreamers alike.

 To say that small businesses play a huge role in the American economy would be an understatement – they are the fabric of the American economy.
 For this reason, small businesses should be supported, patroned, and appreciated by their customers.

 But, it’s certainly not easy-going for small businesses.

 Not only are there many big business competitors and other constant closing threats, but there are also a whole lot of rules that small businesses are made to follow.
 And, unfortunately, these rules aren’t always fair for the “little guys.”

 There’s also another important aspect of small business that presents its own set of challenges: Digital marketing for small businesses.

 Because there’s so much fierce competition on the marketplace today, small businesses not only face administrative and cost challenges, but also the challenge of presenting themselves to a digital sea of customers simply looking for a specific product or service.

 Now, more than ever before, the world around us depends on the internet in all its many formats.
 In fact, it’s pretty fair to say that “traditional market” – think newspaper ads, radio commercials, billboards, or the like – is on the decline.
 Nowadays, it’s all about being seen and heard on the web.
 Many organizations now rely on digital marketing, from large corporations to non-profit organizations.